iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Only plus and minus signs are supported for now (+, -).
 Other opertaors will end up in a parsing error or an invalid input result.

-The parsing of math equation is disabled by default.
+The parsing of mathematical equations is disabled by default.
 To enable it you can override the default QuantityFormatter.
 Ex :
 ```Typescript
   // App specific